Lucky Luciano: Early life

-In April 1906, when Luciano was eight years old, the family emigrated from Sicily to the United States.
-They settled in New York City in the borough of Manhattan on its Lower East Side, a popular destination for Italian immigrants.
+In 1906, when Luciano was eight years old, his family emigrated to the U.S. They settled in New York City, in the borough of Manhattan on its Lower East Side, a popular destination for Italian immigrants during the period.
 At age 14, Luciano dropped out of school and started a job delivering hats, earning $7 per week.
-However, after winning $244 in a dice game, Luciano quit his job and began earning money on the street.
+After winning $244 in a dice game, Luciano quit his job and began earning money on the street.
 That same year, Luciano's parents sent him to the Brooklyn Truancy School.

-As a teenager, Luciano started his own gang and was a member of the old Five Points Gang.
-Unlike other street gangs, whose business was petty crime, Luciano offered protection to Jewish youngsters from Italian and Irish gangs for 10 cents per week.
-He was also learning the pimping trade in the years around World War I. Luciano also met Meyer Lansky as a teenager when Luciano attempted to extort Lansky for protection money on his walk home from school.
+As a teenager, Luciano started his own gang and became a member of the old Five Points Gang.
+Unlike other street gangs, whose business was petty crime, Luciano offered protection to Jewish youngsters from Italian and Irish gangs for ten cents per week.
+He began learning the pimping trade in the years around World War I. Luciano met Meyer Lansky as a teenager when Luciano attempted to extort Lansky for protection money on his walk home from school.
 Luciano respected the younger boy's defiant responses to his threats, and the two formed a lasting partnership.

 It is not clear how Luciano earned the nickname "Lucky".
-It may have come from surviving a severe beating and throat slashing by three men in 1929 as the result of his refusal to work for another mob boss.
-The nickname may also be attributed to his gambling luck, or to a simple mispronunciation of his last name.
-From 1916 to 1936, Luciano was arrested 25 times on charges including assault, illegal gambling, blackmail and robbery but spent no time in prison.
-It is also not clear how his surname came to be rendered "Luciano".
-This too may have been the result of persistent misspellings by newspapers.
+It may have come from surviving a severe beating and throat-slashing by three men in 1929 as the result of his refusal to work for another crime boss.
+The nickname may also be attributed to his luck at gambling, or to a simple mispronunciation of his last name.
+It is also not clear how his surname came to be rendered "Luciano", and this too may have been the result of persistent misspellings by newspapers.
+From 1916 to 1936, Luciano was arrested 25 times on charges including assault, illegal gambling, blackmail, and robbery but spent no time in prison.